Eepa/cybersecuritybase-project/README.md

 ## Issue: A5-Security Misconfiguration
 **Steps to reproduce:**

-1. Sign in with test account
+1. Sign in with one of the test accounts
 2. Open developer console in your browser (For example like [this](https://developers.google.com/web/tools/chrome-devtools/console/))
 3. Write document.cookie to the console and press enter
 4. You can see the JSESSIONID of your session